davide1797/OntoPFAS/README.md

 ## Evaluation

-A static evaluation has been assessed by means of the following aspects:
+A static evaluation has been assessed by evaluating the following aspects:
-- respecting the FAIR principles
+- answers to the competency questions,
-- OntoMetrics to guarantee correct information distribution
+- the correct information distribution measured by the OntoMetrics,
-- OOPS to avoid conceptual pitfalls
+- the avoidance of conceptual pitfalls measured by OOPS,
-- answers to competency questions
+- the respect of the FAIR principles measured by FOOPS,
+- the respect of other proposed [ontology evaluation features](http://simia.net/download/ontology_evaluation.pdf).

 ## Content